Mindful Single-Tasking

 5-Minute Mindful Single-Tasking Practice for One Task

 Use this five-minute mindful single-tasking practice when you want a practical reset, not a productivity performance.
-A phone timer set for 5 minutes is enough.
-If you prefer prompts, the Mindfulness Practices App can cue the same choose-notice-return sequence without turning it into a long meditation session.
+Choose one task and let a nearby cue mark the start: closing a gym locker door, picking up a paintbrush handle, or touching the rough texture of a pencil.
+If you prefer guided prompts, the Mindfulness Practices App can support the same choose-notice-return sequence without turning it into a long meditation session.

 The practice is the return.
 Not the streak.